hli1221/imagefusion_densefuse/README.md

 Infrared and visible image fusion using CNN layers and dense block architecture.

+## Note
-And in 'main.py' file, you will find how to run these codes.
+In 'main.py' file, you will find how to run these codes.
+The evaluation methods which used in our paper are shown in 'analysis_MatLab'.
+And these methods are implemented by MatLab.

 ## Abstract
 In this paper, we present a novel deep learning architecture for infrared and visible images fusion problem.